cbouvard/botkit-test-pr-2030/README.md

 # Scope

-This project is for testing the PR related the [issue #2030](https://github.com/howdyai/botkit/issues/2030) of Botkit.
+This project is for testing the PR related to the [issue #2030](https://github.com/howdyai/botkit/issues/2030) of Botkit.

 # Setup & run